When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Introduction

-Inclination is difficult to extract from VLBI images of Sgr~A* because of degeneracies with accretion and outflow properties.
+The viewing inclination of the emitting accretion-disk flow is difficult to extract from VLBI images of Sgr~A* because of degeneracies with accretion and outflow properties.
 For M87*, it must be inferred from the jet axis rather than from the BHS itself \citep{EventHorizonTelescopeCollaboration2021b,EventHorizonTelescopeCollaboration2022f}.
 Estimates from other tracers span widely different spatial scales -- stellar disks on kiloparsec scales, molecular gas on hundreds of parsecs, and infrared or X-ray obscurers on parsec scales -- and carry large uncertainties \citep{Efstathiou2021, Murphy2011, Brightman2011}.
-By contrast, water maser disks provide sub-parsec geometric measurements of inclination with $<1\%$ precision \citep{Humphreys2008, Gallimore2024}.
+By contrast, water maser disks provide sub-parsec geometric measurements of disk orientation.
+Some references quote sub-percent formal fit uncertainties for particular fitted maser disk inclinations, although these values should not be interpreted as complete uncertainty estimates (see Table~\ref{tab:md}; \citealt{Reid2019}; \citealt{Gallimore2023}; \citealt{Gao2016a}; \citealt{Pesce2020a}; \citealt{Reid2013}; \citealt{Kuo2015}).

-Stellar and gas dynamical models can, in principle, also constrain the mass, inclination, and position of the dynamical center; however, they are limited by degeneracies such as orbital anisotropy and can be biased by turbulence, inflows, or outflows that depart from pure rotation.
+Stellar and gas dynamical models can also constrain the BH mass, tracer geometry, and position of the dynamical center; however, they are limited by degeneracies such as orbital anisotropy and can be biased by turbulence, inflows, or outflows that depart from pure rotation.
 Reverberation mapping and single-epoch virial methods depend on average assumptions about broad-line geometry, kinematics, and orientation, which may not hold for individual objects.
-By contrast, 22~GHz water maser disks follow a straightforward geometric model, directly tracing Keplerian rotation in molecular disks on sub-parsec scales through a collisionally pumped population inversion that amplifies the background AGN signal.
-This requires a warm ($\sim$\,300-1000~K), dense ($n_{\mathrm{H}_2} \sim 10^{7}\text{-}10^{11}\,\mathrm{cm}^{-3}$) medium with a sufficiently large H$_2$O column density and velocity coherence along the line of sight \citep{Lo2005}.
+By contrast, the cleanest 22~GHz water maser disks can provide a more direct geometric constraint because their compact maser spots trace ordered, nearly Keplerian rotation in molecular disks on sub-parsec scales.
+This advantage is strongest for geometrically thin, edge-on, well-modeled disks; systems with warped structure, turbulence, inflow/outflow signatures, or complex amplification geometry require more cautious interpretation.
+The maser emission itself arises from a collisionally pumped population inversion that amplifies the background AGN signal and requires a warm ($\sim$\,300-1000~K), dense ($n_{\mathrm{H}_2} \sim 10^{7}\text{-}10^{11}\,\mathrm{cm}^{-3}$) medium with a sufficiently large H$_2$O column density and velocity coherence along the line of sight \citep{Lo2005}.